chimukaC7/RESTful-API-with-Laravel-Definitive-Guide/ReadMe.txt

 $ php artisan migrate
 $ php artisan passport:install

+remember a client is acting as a user with their respective permissions or basically scoop's that the user provides.

 Obtaining and using tokens using the Client Credentials Grant Type
 $ php artisan passport:client
 -pick the id i.e use 0 for auto assign